What is Sketchnote Lab?

 Experimental.
 I want to share my experiments with interested people who learn from watching my explorations.
 This sets the tone for my students, letting them know every sketchnote they create is an experiment.

 Accessible.
 I wanted to make my work accessible to everyone interested in learning from it.
 Most posts are free, with some reserved for paid Lab Members who support my work.
-Paid Lab Members get access to monthly Live Labs, but anyone can access individual sessions, including a recorded replay, for $10 each.

 Human.
 As more AI-generated content enters the world, I want to focus on human-generated solutions.
-It might be crazy, but I’ve offered paid Lab Members a 15-minute Zoom call to meet them and learn how I can help them.

 How Does Sketchnote Lab Work?

-Become a Paid Lab Member
+Become a Paid Lab Partner

 Does this resonate with you?
 As a Paid Lab Member, you’ll have access to the monthly Live Labs, all recorded replays, and a 15-minute 1:1 Zoom call with me.